-- if an 'Application for Reschedule of SAC/SAT' form has not been submitted then a 'pending N' will be awarded, and parents/guardians will be notified accordingly. - an Application for Reschedule of SAC/SAT' form is to be collected or downloaded and submitted. - o if absence is approved, SAC time rescheduled and work assessed as normal. - o if absence is not approved, the task will be assessed as either 'S' or 'N'.
+- if an 'Application to Score a Rescheduled SAC/SAT' form has not been submitted then a 'pending N' will be awarded, and parents/guardians will be notified accordingly. - an 'Application to Score a Rescheduled SAC/SAT' form is to be collected or downloaded and submitted. - o if absence is approved, SAC time rescheduled and work assessed as normal. - o if absence is not approved, the task will be assessed as either 'S' or 'N'.